Anugrah Narayan College, Patna

-Anugrah Narayan College, Patna (popularly known as A N College) is a co-educational institution of the state of Bihar, India.
+Anugrah Narayan College, Patna or A N College is a co-educational institution of the state of Bihar, India.
 It is located in Patna, the state capital city, on a 13 acre site.
-A Constituent unit of Patliputra University, the college was established in January, 1956 and its first principal was economist Dr. Gorak Nath Sinha.
+A constituent unit of Patliputra University, the college was established in January, 1956 and its first principal was economist Dr. Gorak Nath Sinha.
 The college has 22 Undergraduate departments and 23 Postgraduate departments.
 The college has been selected for Chancellor Award 2021 in Best College and Best Principal of Bihar.